+- Inability to achieve Municipal objectives due to Covid 19 pandemic

 - Inability to reach positive audit opinion

 - Inadequate revenue collection

 - Non Compliance with Mscoa Regulation

 - Inability to attract and retain potential investors

 - Inability to provide services in case of disaster

 - Illegal Land occupation and land use

 - Inadequate Provision of integrated waste management services to unserviced areas

 - Poor individual performance

 - Labour Unrest

-- Inability to provide basic services/ failure to implement projects in the IDP
+- Inability to provide basic services or failure to implement projects in the IDP

 - Political Instability

-The above risks were identified in 2019.
+The above risks were identified in 2020.
 The mitigation measures were developed for the risks and are contained in the risk profile of the municipality.
 All the municipal departments further identified operational risks to form part of the risk profile of the municipality.